365businessdev/docs/al-developer/365businessaddressvalidation/README.md

 #### Example

-The following example is showing how to implement `Address Prediction` into a custom entity called:
+The following example is showing how to implement `Address Prediction` into a custom entity:

 ```al